effector/effector/src/content/docs/en/typescript/typing-effector.md

 Otherwise, TypeScript will fall back to `any`.

-However, Typescript will not allow you to set incorrect filter type
+However, TypeScript will not allow you to set an incorrect `filter` type

 ```typescript
 const message = createEvent<Message>();